 From fall 2016 into 2022 (and hopefully beyond!), we’re thrilled to be partnering with Big Brothers Big Sisters Columbia Northwest at the US Forest Service to facilitate joint group outings for our mentor pairs!
 The Outdoor Explorers program is the pilot project for the entire Pacific Northwest region.

 A huge thank you to East Multnomah Soil & Water Conservation District for two Partners in Conservation Grants and two Small Projects and Conservation Education grants to get us started and solidify our programs in our first 3.5 years.
 We are also proud to have received two Gray Family Foundation Community Field Trips and Environmental Education grants grant for more awesome youth and family outings and camps in 2017 and 2018.

 Urban Nature Partners PDX is a member of The Intertwine Alliance, a coalition of Portland organizations working together to more fully engage residents with the outdoors and nature.

 Urban Nature Partners PDX also works with the Institute for Youth Success and Mentor, nonprofits that provides resources to support best practices in youth mentoring.

-We work closely with SUN Schools in Multnomah County to select youth from underserved neighborhoods that will be the perfect match for our program.
-Thanks to SUN Site Managers through IRCO and Latino Network at Harrison Park, Cesar Chavez, and Harvey Scott Schools for making it happen!
+We work closely with SUN Schools in Multnomah County and with social services partner Rose CDC to select youth from historically marginalized neighborhoods that will be the perfect match for our program.
+Thanks to SUN Site Managers through IRCO and Latino Network at Harrison Park, Cesar Chavez, and Harvey Scott Schools, and the awesome staff at Rose, for making it happen!